MarcDRuben/Hospital-Medicine/README.md

 Schematic (below) of how EMR data in Epic moves from Chronicles, to Clarity, to CCHMC (Children’s Hospital Medical Center) divisional data mart.
-Your code will need to reflect your institution’s pipeline for Epic data.
+While this is the flow at CCHMC, different institutions maintain Epic data differently.
+The key data elements (ie. patient variables of interest) required for this study are provided in the data folder of this repository.
+This file also contains all of the data necessary to run Parts 2 and 3 (below).

 ![image caption Source](images/EpicSchematic.png)

 ## Part 2.
 Evaluate 24 h patterns in TREATMENT

 Characterize the daily distribution of treatment orders and first-doses administered.
+Code provided.
 Requires R.

 ## Part 3.
 Evaluate 24 h patterns in RESPONSE

 Characterize clinical responses as a function of time of day.
+Code provided.
 Requires R.